 What can DNA tests tell you about your health?

 A few of the DNA tests on the market, primarily 23andMe, reveal information about your health; from traits like hair colour and tasting preferences, through to more serious genetic health risks, such as the likelihood to carry the BRCA1/BRCA2 genes, which are associated with a risk of certain kinds of cancers.

 Before you purchase a DNA testing kit for health and genetic health risk reasons, you need to read the small print.
 In some parts of the world, 23andMe doesn’t provide this information, whereas in the UK and US, it does.
 You’ll just need to ensure you purchase a test that covers Health + Ancestry, not just Ancestry.

 Things to know before you buy a DNA test

-That means you need to prepare yourself for your results and consult a doctor straight away if you're worried about them: a doctor will be able to tell you how likely you are to develop these conditions, and may send you for further tests to get more conclusive results.
-With a lot of the genetic health risks, they're just that, risks – so just because you have a gene associated with a particular health problem, it doesn’t mean you actually already have it (or ever will).
+In short, you'll need to prepare yourself for your results and consult a doctor straight away if you're worried about them.
+A doctor will be able to tell you how likely you are to develop these conditions, and may send you for further tests to get more conclusive results.
+Always remember that a lot of genetic health risks are just that, risks.
+So just because you have a gene associated with a particular health problem, it doesn’t mean you actually already have it, or ever will.

 Another thing to consider is privacy.
 Right now all of the major companies offering the best DNA testing kits have strict privacy policies, and take pains to assure users their data is secure.
-That said, if you're concerned about privacy and wouldn't want your genetic data to fall into the wrong hands one day, the only way to 100% avoid that is not to take the test in the first place.
+But if you're very concerned about your genetic data falling into the wrong hands one day, the only way to 100% avoid that is not to take the test in the first place.